Sales Summary & Analytics Guide

 Three Options:

-- Year - View annual data
+- Year - View data aggregated by month across the selected year

-- Month - View monthly data
+- Month - View daily data for the selected month

-- Date - View custom date range
+- Date - View daily data for a custom date range (defaults to last 7 days)

 8. Exporting Data to CSV